Titles in the Lakeside Classic Series

 TB20381 $20.00

 • Mrs. Hill's Journal: Civil War Reminiscences by Hill, Sarah Jane F., Chicago: The Lakeside Press, 1980.
 First thus.
-Fine in brown cloth covered boards with gilt text and decorations and with a gilt top edge with a prior owner's name on the front paste down.
+Fine in brown cloth covered boards with gilt text and decorations and with a gilt top edge.
 The Lakeside Classic release of 1980.
 A never before published journal of the recollections of Mrs. Sarah Jane Full Hill regarding the Civil War.
 343 pages including an index and followed by a list of the previously issued Lakeside Classics.

 • Skyward by Byrd, Richard Evelyn, Chicago: The Lakeside Press, 1981.
 First thus.
 Fine in dark brown cloth covered boards with gilt text & decorations with a gilt top edge.
 The Lakeside Classic release of 1981.
 First published in 1928 by G. P. Putnam's Sons.
 This reprinting covers Byrd's early career to include his flight over the North Pole.

-• Buckskin and Blanket Days by Tibbles, Thomas Henry, Chicago: The Lakeside Press, 1985.
-First thus.
-Fine in dark brown cloth covered boards with gilt text & decorations and with a gilt top edge.
-The Lakeside Classic release of 1985.
-Subtitled: "Memoirs of a friend of the Indians".
-Originally published in 1957 by Doubleday & Company.
+• Life of Tom Horn Government Scout and Interpreter by Horn, Tom, Chicago: The Lakeside Press, 1987.
+First Edition.
+Fine in brown cloth covered boards with gilt text and decorations with a gilt top edge.
+The Lakeside Classic release of 1987.
+Edited by Doyce B. Numis.
+400 pages of text.

 • Westward Journeys by Applegate, Jesse A., Chicago: The Lakeside Press, 1989.
 First thus.
 Fine with top edge gilt w/ boards covered with dark brown cloth with gilt text stamping.
 The Lakeside Classic release of 1989.
 Without a dust jacket as issued.
 The unpublished memoirs of Jesse A. Applegate and Lavinia Honeyman Porter each of whom traveled the Overland Trail.
 This volume contains a number of reproductions of engravings, drawings and period photographs.